What Makes A Narcissist Panic? 5 Things That Worry Them

 3) Losing their status

-Narcissists suffer from over inflated egos and believe they have the right to do as they please, but when they don’t get their own way, they often get out of hand.
+Narcissists suffer from overinflated egos and believe they have the right to do as they please, but when they don’t get their way, they often get out of hand.
 For them, losing their status is the equivalent of losing people’s admiration and therefore feeling ordinary.
-The sad thing is, folks with this personality disorder eventually start to believe their own lies and create their own sense of false reality, which they require others to feed into.
+The sad thing is, individuals with this personality disorder eventually start to believe their own lies and create their own sense of false reality, which they require others to feed into.
 If, for example, they lose their job or fall on hard times financially, all hell will break loose because they’ll feel judged and lowly.
-Anything that makes them go from god status to Mr Ordinary absolutely petrifies them.
+Anything that makes them go from god status to Mr. Ordinary absolutely petrifies them.

 4) Receiving criticism

 There’s nothing a narcissist hates more than being criticized.
-Now, I know what you’re about to say, no one likes criticism, but these guys take their hate for it to a whole different level.
+Now, I know what you’re about to say, no one likes criticism, but these individuals take their hatred for it to a whole different level.
 For them, being given pointers or told that something they’ve done isn’t quite up to scratch is a complete nightmare that tortures them.
-Their god complex leads them to believe that they are perfect and always right, so why would anyone else think any differently?
+Their god complex leads them to believe that they are perfect and always right, so why would anyone else think differently?
 Plus, why do these folks even deserve to have opinions on them when they are so untouchable?
-Criticism is a huge source of stress for them, but isn’t consequent enough to make them reconsider their actions...
+Criticism is a huge source of stress for them, but it’s not enough to make them reconsider their actions...

 5) Being unmasked

-Our narcissists abusers know deep down that their behavior is dangerous and toxic, but that doesn’t mean that they want other people to know what they’re really like.
-They want their friends, family and coworkers to believe that they are successful, strong, loving, kind and caring people who should serve as role models to everyone else.
-Being publicly unmasked by their victims is definitely something that deprives them of sleep, after all, they don’t want to look bad and certainly won’t want to be viewed as an abuser.
+Narcissists know deep down that their behavior is dangerous and toxic, but that doesn’t mean they want other people to know what they’re really like.
+They want their friends, family, and coworkers to believe that they are successful, strong, loving, kind, and caring people who should serve as role models to everyone else.
+Being publicly unmasked by their victims is definitely something that deprives them of sleep.
+After all, they don’t want to look bad and certainly won’t want to be viewed as an abuser.

 How do you make a narcissist fear losing you?